ieee-vgtc/ieeevis.org/content/info/awards/best-paper-awards.md

 ## Short Papers Awards

+The awards for short papers were selected by the best paper committee (short papers) from a competitive list of candidates.

+We would like to thank the committee members
+Markus Hadwiger,
+Yunhai Wang,
+and Yingcai Wu
+for their work and dedication.

+Congratulations to the awardees!

 ### Best Paper Award

 **Jurassic Mark: Inattentional Blindness for a Datasaurus Reveals that Visualizations are Explored, not Seen**